-Revered by parents and sacrosanct to students, these scores have become synonymous with IQ and are seen as the keys to the gates of the most selective colleges in the land.
+Revered by parents and sacrosanct to students, SAT and ACT scores have become synonymous with IQ and are seen as the keys to the gates of the most selective colleges in the land.

 While public figures face intense scrutiny in all aspects of their lives, their test scores are often of special interest.
 Compared to the esoterica of campaign-funding receipts or tax returns, test scores are relatable, tangible, and succinct.
 They allow supporters to tout their leader’s intellect and give critics another point of criticism.

-Despite the fact that the requirements of the presidency have little to do with a simple numerical score from a standardized test, people look to the SAT and ACT as a sign of the president’s intellectual competence.
+Despite the fact that the requirements of the presidency have little to do with a simple numerical score from a standardized test, people look to the SAT and ACT as a sign of a president’s intellectual competence.

 Far be it from us to deny this curiosity, we’ve compiled the SAT and ACT scores of the most recent leaders.

-Desperate Efforts to Conceal Scores
+Desperate Efforts to Conceal Presidential SAT and ACT Scores

 As part of these proceedings, Cohen publicly testified to Congress on February 27 last year, alleging that President Trump “directed [him] to threaten his high school, his colleges, and the College Board to never release his grades or SAT scores.”

-Speculation of Scores
+Speculation of Presidents’ SAT and ACT Scores

 To illustrate this point, Powerful Prep has listed the supposed scores of several modern American presidents.

-The Confidentiality of the Scores
+The Confidentiality of the Presidents’ IQ, SAT, and ACT Scores

 If the list looks disappointingly small, it is for a few reasons.
 First, as mentioned above, it doesn’t behoove a leader to disclose their score.
 It likely does little to ingratiate the leader to his electorate.

 In certain circumstances, one’s ACT and/or SAT score may be known to the general public by a skilled hacker or leaked by a close friend.
 But for now, it looks like we won’t be seeing any other official presidential SAT or ACT scores anytime soon.

 So Who Is the Smartest President?

-With a dearth of scores and a surfeit of curiosity, the public still wants to know: who is the smartest president?
+With a dearth of scores and a surfeit of curiosity, the public wants to know: who is the smartest president?

-First they considered admission to the academically exclusive Phi Beta Kappa society as one measure.
+First, they considered admission to the academically exclusive Phi Beta Kappa society as one measure.
 According to Phi Beta Kappa’s site, 17 presidents have been members:

-In his work, published in a peer-reviewed journal article, he uses a variety of methods to estimate IQ scores for 42 presidents (from Washington to George W Bush).
+In his work, published in a peer-reviewed journal article, he uses a variety of methods to estimate the U.S. Presidents’ IQ scores for 42 presidents (from Washington to George W Bush).
 The article’s findings are reproduced below.
 Because it was compiled in 2006, subsequent leaders are omitted.

 But even this is only a well-regarded estimate.
-At present, we have little substantiated evidence of US presidents’ IQ or test scores.
+At present, we have little substantiated evidence of US Presidents’ IQ or test scores.

 A low score may preclude admission to a certain school, but beyond that, the effects are minimal.
 Not even the US presidency requires a top test score, or any score at all, for that matter.